thoughtram/blog/_posts/2016-02-01-zones-in-angular-2.md

 Since `NgZone` is really just a fork of the global zone, Angular has full control over when to run something inside its zone to perform change detection and when not.
 Why is that useful?
 Well, it turns out that we don't always want Angular to magically perform change detection.

-As mentioned a couple of times, Zones monkey-patch pretty much any global asynchronous operations by the browser.
-And since `NgZone` is just a fork of that zone which notifies the framework to perform change detection when an asynchronous operation has happened, it would also trigger change detection when things like `mousemove` events are fired.
+As mentioned a couple of times, Zones monkey-patches pretty much any global asynchronous operations by the browser.
+And since `NgZone` is just a fork of that zone which notifies the framework to perform change detection when an asynchronous operation has happened, it would also trigger change detection when things like `mousemove` events fire.

 We probably don't want to perform change detection every time `mousemove` is fired as it would slow down our application and results in very bad user experience.